Jake Burger Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.98).
+- The Yankees' 3.98 team ERA ranks 11th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.